e0026557/TGC-18-Project-1/README.md

 Link to demo : [Museums@SG](https://sg-museums.netlify.app/)

-Recent growing interest in the arts and culture of Singapore among young Singaporeans has seen events such as the Singapore Arts Week (SAW) and unique exhibitions like the *"Marvel Studios : 10 Years of Heroes"* sprung up over the years.
+## Summary
+Museums@SG is a web application with an interactive map feature that allows users to explore the various museums dotted around Singapore.

-Museums@SG aims to ride on this trend to promote awareness of Singapore's arts and culture among Singaporeans, especially the younger generations.
-While the Singapore Art Museum and the Singapore Art Science Museum are few of the well-known and most frequented museums, little is known about the other 50+ museums dotted around Singapore.
+In line with efforts by the National Arts Council (NAC) to promote art consumption and museums, Museums@SG aims to promote awareness of Singapore's arts and cultures among Singaporeans, especially the younger generations.

  In a quick glance, Museums@SG provides essential information about all the museums in Singapore, with features such as weather forecast, nearby dining and transport, as well as navigation for those art-lovers and 'museum-hoppers' out there.